MaheshAndurthi/AboutMe-Angular-Test/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## UI And Program Flow

-This project demonstrates how to use Angular HttpClientInMemoryWebApiModule An in-memory web api for Angular demos and tests that emulates CRUD operations over a RESTy API.

-It intercepts Angular Http and HttpClient requests that would otherwise go to the remote server and redirects them to an in-memory data store that you control.

-Demo apps that need to simulate CRUD data persistence operations without a real server.
-You won't have to build and start a test server.

-Whip up prototypes and proofs of concept.

-Share examples with the community in a web coding environment such as Plunker or CodePen.
-Create Angular issues and StackOverflow answers supported by live code.

-Simulate operations against data collections that aren't yet implemented on your dev/test server.
-You can pass requests thru to the dev/test server for collections that are supported.

-### UI Begins With Search Box

-The user enters the Home Page text and clicks the Home Tab.

-in this Home page displayed Note As How we Follows

-### Two Main Views For Results

-#### Home Page

-After clicking the Home Page , a list of Test Content titles is shown. .

-##### MyInfo Page

-In this MyInfo Page Displayed Angular Mattrial card with web api data

-And we can see Formgrop Angular mattrial feilds